MaxraySavage/Hugo-Blog/content/posts/PEMDAS-from-scratch.md

 ```

 ### Finding the Next operator
-WHat do we do within the `forEach` callback ?
-We have to look through the expression to see if the operation in the current tier is represented.
-I did this with the findIndex array method as follows, also handling right associativity:
+What do we do within the `forEach` callback ?
+We need to look through the expression to see if any operations in the current tier are represented and we need to figure out which of those operations we should do first.

+I did this with the `findIndex` array method because I could search with a custom callback function instead of looking for just one operator at a time.
+This function finds the index of the next operation that should be executed within a given tier.

 ```javascript
 function getNextOperatorIndex(expression, tier) {